Boston Celtics beat Philadelphia 76ers in NBA season opener

 10 PLAYERS YOU CAN'T MISS IN THE NBA THIS SEASON

-Al Horford blocked five shots for the Celtics, who shot 43.3 percent from the field and were 11 of 37 from 3-point range.
+Al Horford blocked five shots for the Celtics, who shot 43.3 per cent from the field and were 11 of 37 from three-point range.

 For the visiting 76ers Joel Embiid had 23 points and 10 rebounds for Philadelphia while last year's rookie of the year Ben Simmons again underlined his position as one of the game's brightest young talents - he fell just short of a triple-double, recording 19 points, 15 rebounds, eight assists and four steals.

-Philadelphia shot 39.1 percent from the field and were punished for a first half that featured a string of turnovers but despite errors they found themselves level at the end of the first quarter following an unanswered seven point run to end the opening 12 minutes.
+Philadelphia shot 39.1 per cent from the field and were punished for a first half that featured a string of turnovers but, despite those errors, found themselves level at the end of the first quarter following an unanswered seven-point run to end the opening 12 minutes.

-The former Cleveland Cavalier drained a 3-pointer to make it 59-47 and Tatum followed with a dunk to make it a 14-point margin with just over eight minutes remaining in the third quarter.
+The former Cleveland Cavalier drained a three-pointer to make it 59-47 and Tatum followed with a dunk to make it a 14-point margin with just over eight minutes remaining in the third quarter.

-The 76ers answered with 10 straight to get back into the contest, but Boston pulled away later in the stanza a couple of Morris baskets in the closing seconds gave the Celtics a 77-66 advantage entering the final quarter.
+The 76ers answered with 10 straight points to get back into the contest, but Boston pulled away later in the stanza.
+A couple of Morris baskets in the closing seconds gave the Celtics a 77-66 advantage entering the final quarter.

 The live action continues on Thursday morning from 1am on Sky Sports Arena and Main Event as New Orleans travel to Houston